 If you double-click on the area of France that concerns you most you can get more information on road conditions closer to home.

 And if you want to see what the roads are like in some of the larger towns and cities of France then click on the Trafic des agglomérations tab above the map and this provides a list of locations and lets you zoom in on potential problems.

 You can also get an idea of potential traffic problems in the days and weeks to come by clicking on the Prévisions tab, with the summer months of July and August being bad especially around the weekends.

-With the period of 29, 30 and 31 July 2022 looking set to be bad with red warnings of difficult traffic conditions and even a black warning on the Saturday, highlighting the worst traffic conditions.
+With the period towards the end of July and early August 2023 often looking bad with red warnings of difficult traffic conditions and even possible black warnings on the Saturdays, this period often features the worst traffic conditions.

 You can take the Bison Futé website with you as apps are available for both Android and iPhone mobiles.

 Another website you might want to take a look over is Autoroutes.fr, which is the site representing the companies that manage the autoroutes across France.

 It provides information on the services available and toll road costs, but there is also a travel map that provides the latest information on ease of travel on the motorway system.